deano98/ms1-gym/README.md

 Responsive design is employed to provide a smooth experience on any device.

 ### User Stories
-1. As a potential new member, I want to see the equipment available at the gym.
+1. As a user, I want to find some information about the gym.
-2. As a potential new member, I want clear visibility of what kind of memberships are available with respective pricing.
+2. As a user, I want clear visibility of what kind of memberships are available with respective pricing.
 3. As a user, I want to see the range of classes available, when they take place and how I can sign up.
 4. As a user, I want to be able to find the location of the gym and check the opening times.
 5. As a user, I would like information on how I can contact somebody at the gym.